Hanane Mansouri

-Hanane Mansouri (born 23 November 2000) is a French politician of the Union of the Right for the Republic (UDR).
-She was elected member of the National Assembly for Isère's 8th constituency in 2024.
+Hanane Mansouri (/fr/; born 24 November 2000) is a French politician of the Union of the Right for the Republic (UDR) who was elected to represent the 8th constituency of Isère in the National Assembly in 2024.

 Early life and career

 Mansouri is of Moroccan origin.
-She is the first woman with Maghrebi ancestry to serve as deputy for Union of the Right for the Republic (UDR).
-She is a former president of Les Jeunes Républicains in Isère, and is a member of the Union Nationale Inter-universitaire (UNI).
+She is the first woman with Maghrebi ancestry to serve as a deputy for Union of the Right for the Republic (UDR).
+She is a former president of Les Jeunes Républicains in Isère, and was a member of the Union Nationale Inter-universitaire (UNI).

+In the 2024 legislative election, Mansouri defeated Cécile Michel of The Ecologists with 54.1% of the second-round vote in the 8th constituency of Isère.
+Incumbent Caroline Abadie of Renaissance placed third in the first round.